spatie/laravel-data/docs/getting-started/quickstart.md

 There's still much more you can do with validating data objects.
 Read more about it [here](/docs/laravel-data/v1/as-a-data-transfer-object/request-to-data-object#validating-a-request).

+## Working with Eloquent models

-Let's continue.
-In our application, we will have a `Post` Eloquent model:
+In our application, we have a `Post` Eloquent model:

 ```php
 class Post extends Model